 ...where landscapes can evolve to be resilient well into the future, act as a habitat for small and large creatures, and continue to provide for future generations;

 ...where environmental priorities are effectively incorporated into political decisions at all levels;

 ...where knowledge of ecosystems, and their relationships to human societies, continues to improve;

 ...where stakeholders at all levels are able to engage in environmental protection, management and restoration.

 I strive to use my skills and expertise by working with partners who share my goals.

-Together with John Parrotta from the USFS and a diverse team of contributors, we have been working on a book on integrated approaches to forest landscape restoration (FLR) which should come out later in 2018 (published by Earthscan/Routledge).
-It has been a very stimulating process seeking to broaden perspectives for FLR implementation.
+Hot off the press..!
+Our book on integrated approaches to forest landscape restoration (FLR) has come out (published by Earthscan/Routledge).
+It has been a very stimulating process bringing together a diverse group of researchers seeking to broaden perspectives for FLR implementation.

 The Federal University of Zurich (ETHZ) hosted an inspiring two-day conference on scaling up restoration (6-7 June).
 More information can be found on their website.
 I look forward to seeing follow up work on this important topic..!